[image]

 Changes

 Because syncs run in just one direction, you'll want to make changes on only one device at a time.
 Designate one device as changeable, and sync its content copy to other devices before making changes on them.
 The advantage of this policy is that you can't accidentally lose changes if the same item is changed differently on two devices in between syncs.
 If you inadvertently change content this way, you'll need to resolve the differences manually before resuming syncs with this app.
-Inspect differences with the app's SHOW to find any offenders before SYNC.
+Inspect differences with the app's SHOW to find and fix any offenders before running a SYNC.

 Configuration